dcgza3326VictoriaRamos/mon/README.md

 Updated dependencies to latest versions - 615
 Added new feature for better user experience - v9.1.9 Fixed code formatting issues - v8.9.2
+Updated README with new instructions - build 817